Here's a rewritten version of the provided text in a Markdown format with proper headings and sections:

 A menu is a TOML configuration file that defines a hierarchical interface for executing commands.
 It allows you to:

-.
+To install new menus, copy the corresponding TOML file into $HOME/.config/yakari/menus.
 For more information on creating your own menus, check out the dedicated readme from yakari-menus.

 Yakari comes with several features that make it a powerful tool for interacting with command-line programs: